-A debit card is the love child between cash and credit cards: You are only able to spend the money you have on hand, but with the convenience of a plastic card.
+A debit card is a payment card that deducts money directly from a consumer’s checking account.
 Unlike a credit card, the money you spend or withdraw with a debit card is coming directly out of your bank account — meaning there is no future payment with interest rates.

 Debit and credit cards both have their uses, but a debit card may be better for people with certain financial habits, and is still a popular payment option.
 Even with so many choices for credit cards, 37% of consumers surveyed by GOBankingRates revealed they prefer to pay with a debit card.
 Keep reading to find out whether a debit card can help you manage your money better, too.

 - Are Debit Cards Safe?

 - Debit Card Fees

 - The Whole Debit Card Enchilada

 Before diving into the specifics, take a look at who a debit card is best for and who it wouldn’t serve very well: